cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 it is best if you use cmsd.
 This is a python program that is designed to manage the containers and makes use of cloudmesh simple form the command line.

-This installation can be conducted on all OSes on which docker and python 3.8.2 is installed.
+This installation can be conducted on all OSes on which docker and python 3.8.2 or newer  is installed.
 Cloudmesh can also be installed with a specialized `cloudmesh-cmsd` command that is distributed as source and on PyPi.